ZdravkaGoranova/Angular-Project-Amigurumi/README.md

  ## Architecture - the project is structured
  -
  - `public` folder contains global asssets for the app.
- - `src` folder contains the App.js, index.html and folders for the components, environments, shared and service.
+ - `src` folder contains the app, index.html, styles.css, environments and folders for the components, modules, app.interceptor.ts,routing.module and service.
  - `app` folder - properly named folder for each component that includes the component itself, the css  for the component).
  - `environments` folder - contains custom environments
  - `core` folder - contains custom hooks